nuitrcs/R-intro-tidyverse-2024/README.md

 # R Tidyverse Basics

-This workshop is being offered in-person in June 2024 by [Northwestern IT Research Computing and Data Services](https://www.it.northwestern.edu/departments/it-services-support/research/).
+This workshop is being offered in-person by [Northwestern IT Research Computing and Data Services](https://www.it.northwestern.edu/departments/it-services-support/research/).

 We will cover the following topics: